paulsinclair51/briteTest/README.md

 - LT_FAULT(type): causes a fault of the specified type: 1 (`SIGSEGV`).
 2 (`SIGABRT`), 3 (`SIGBUS`).
   For other values of type, LT_FAULT returns 0.

-### Parallel Execution
+#### Parallel Execution

-Parallel execution of the test group and test macros is enabled/disabled by the `maxparallel` parameter for the LT_INIT_ORCHESTRATOR and LT_INIT_GROUP macros.
-Up to `maxparallel` test group and test macros are started and when one finishes another is started.
+Parallel execution of test group functions and test expressions is enabled/disabled by the `maxparallel` parameter for the LT_INIT_ORCHESTRATOR and LT_INIT_GROUP macros.
+Up to `maxparallel` test group functions and test expressions are started and when one finishes another is started.

-### Concurrent Block Macros
+###  Macros for Concurrent Execution

 The concurrent block macros ensure that all test macros inside it start together:

-- The tests are bracketed with:
+- The test macros are bracketed with:
   - `LT_BEGIN_CONCURRENT(blockname)`
   - `LT_END_CONCURRENT(blockname)`
-- Within a test group function, a concurrent block cannot be nested inside another concurrent block.
+- Within a test group function, a concurrent block cannot be nested inside concurrent block.

 ### Isolation Modes and Fault Handling